Matabots/starstruck-vex-worlds/README.md

 # starstruck-vex-worlds
 The code for the starstruck vex robotics challenge.

+THIS IS THE FINALIZED CODE.
 In particular, it is the ROS integration of the code.

 Hardware Needed:
 - Nvidia Jetson Tk1